L3MON4D3/LuaSnip/DOC.md

-Note: the source code of snippets in GIFs is actually [here](https://github.com/zjp-CN/neovim0.6-blogs/commit/2bff84ef53f8da5db9dcf2c3d97edb11b2bf68cd), and it's slightly different with the code below.
+Note: the source code of snippets in GIFs is actually [here](https://github.com/zjp-CN/neovim0.6-blogs/commit/2bff84ef53f8da5db9dcf2c3d97edb11b2bf68cd), and it's slightly different from the code below.

 <!-- panvimdoc-ignore-end -->

-# BASICS
+# Basics
 In LuaSnip, snippets are made up of `nodes`.
 These can contain either

 - static text (`textNode`)